davebenson/doom4-walkthrough/README.md

 Continuing along, you'll be back at the Rectangular Pit.

 ## Mission 10: Fight: Rectangular Pit, Blue Skull Door Fight
-A Beserk Powerup has been placed for this fight.
+A Berserk Powerup has been placed for this fight.
 It starts with many Imps and also include a 3 Hell Knights, 2 Summoners, a Mancubus.
 It ends with a Hell Baron.

 Use the Blue Skull and jump into the red teleporter.